sscheib/sscheib.github.io/_posts/2024-02-17-execution-environments.md

 that role now in production where there are stricter security requirements, of course.

-Of course, you could argue that a proper documentation and a well-defined [Python requirements file](https://pip.pypa.io/en/stable/reference/requirements-file-format/) basically eleminates all of the issues above.
+Of course, you could argue that a proper documentation and a well-defined [Python requirements file](https://pip.pypa.io/en/stable/reference/requirements-file-format/) basically eliminates all of the issues above.
 You are right - for the most part at least.
-There are situtations where a perfect documentation is not sufficient.
+There are situations where a perfect documentation is not sufficient.
 Just imagine you develop on Debian and you want to migrate to a different operating system.
 System package names and system configurations are most definitively different.
 Sure, you'll be able to make it work, but it requires effort.
 Effort that is unnecessary and a cumbersome burden most people would like to avoid because they can spent their time better with something more productive.